raspberrypilearning/pick-your-favourite/en/step_2.md

 ## Create the frame

 In this step you will create the frame for your fan website.
-Choosing a starting background colour and create the dropdown that allows users to change the webpage!
+You will also choose a starting background colour and the drop-down that allows users to change the webpage!

 ### What will the webpage be about?